electro-smith/DaisyExamples/README.md

 Updates an existing project with functional debugging resources for VisualStudio and the VisualGDB extension and for VS Code and the Cortex Debug extension.

-This also removes any existing files in their place.
+<b>This also removes any existing files in their place.
 For trivial projects this will make little difference, but useful modifications to existing files will be lost.
-So back up previous project, or don't update.
+So back up previous project, or don't update. </b>

 `./helper.py update pod/MyNewProject`